Efficient comparison of independence structures of log-linear models: Metric

 Starting by the right-to-left implication, we have that $\MP = \MQ$: this implies that $\distcomplete{\MP}{\MQ} = 0$ and thus $FP_C=FN_C=0$.
 If we now consider that, for any model $H$, $\DP{H} \subset \DC{H}$ (in particular for $\MP$ and $\MQ$), then it must always be the case that $FP(\MP, \MQ) \leq FP_C$ and $FN \leq FN_C$.
 Then, if $FP_C=FN_C=0$, it follows that $FP=FN=0$ and thus $\dist{\MP}{\MQ}=0$.

 The left-to-right implication requires a more detailed analysis.
 We provide a proof by transitivity, by showing that

 which by in turn implies $\MP = \MQ$.

-We proceed by proving the counter-positive of Eq.~\ref{eq:identityimplication}, assuming that $\distcomplete{\MP}{\MQ} > 0$ and showing that this results in $\dist{\MP}{\MQ} > 0$.
+We proceed by proving the contrapositive of Eq.~\ref{eq:identityimplication}, assuming that $\distcomplete{\MP}{\MQ} > 0$ and showing that this results in $\dist{\MP}{\MQ} > 0$.
 Distances higher than zero imply that there is at least one mismatch in the corresponding dependency models of $\MP$ and $\MQ$.
-Thus, proving the counter-positive requires proving that any given discrepancy in the complete model produces a discrepancy in the FC model.
-This is trivial for discrepancies coming from (in)dependencies with FC conditioning sets; let us then consider an arbitrary discrepancy that comes from a non-FC conditioning set in the complete model.
+Thus, proving the contrapositive requires proving that any given discrepancy in the complete model produces a discrepancy in the FC model.
+This is trivial for discrepancies coming from (in)dependencies with FC conditioning sets; so we will consider an arbitrary discrepancy that comes from a non-FC conditioning set in the complete model.
 We assume that the independence $\ci{X_i}{X_j}{\uu,X_W}_{\MP}$ holds for model $\MP$ but does not hold in $\MQ$, i.e., $\cd{X_i}{X_j}{\uu,X_W}_{\MQ}$; and prove that this produces a discrepancy in their corresponding FC dependency models, i.e., there exist some pair of variables $(X_k, X_l), k,l\in V$ and some FC context $\z \in \Xkl $, such that $\ci{X_k}{X_l}{\z}_{\MP}$ but $\cd{X_k}{X_l}{\z}_{\MQ}$.
 In short,

-The proof involves the concept of paths in instantiated graphs, and a concept proposed in [Theorem 1, \citep{hojsgaard2004statistical}] reproduced below:
+The proof involves the concept of paths in instantiated graphs, and a concept proposed in [Theorem 1, \cite{hojsgaard2004statistical}] reproduced below:

 \begin{theorem} [\cite{hojsgaard2004statistical}]{ Let $\graph{\uu}{}$ be the graph instantiated by $\uu$.
 Then $\ci{X_i}{X_j}{\uu,X_W}$ if and only if~$W$ separates $i$ and $j$ in $\graph{\uu}{}$. } \end{theorem}